Abhishekiih/Bridgelabz_2115000019/README.md

   - **Practice Problems** – [Implement a Queue Using Stacks, Sort a Stack Using Recursion, Stock Span Problem, Sliding Window Maximum, Circular Tour Problem, Find All Subarrays with Zero Sum, Check for a Pair with Given Sum in an Array, Longest Consecutive Sequence, Implement a Custom Hash Map, Two Sum Problem.]

 ---

+**Day-16**
+- **14-Feb-2025**
+- **Topics:**
+  - Sorting – Sorting algorithms are used to arrange elements in a specified order (ascending or descending) to optimize data processing.
+Common Algorithms include Bubble Sort, Quick Sort, and Merge Sort, each with varying time complexities and use cases.
+  - **Practice Problems** – [Bubble Sort, Insertion Sort, Merge Sort, Quick Sort, Selection Sort, Heap Sort, Counting Sort.]

+---